 Handbag “Cube” with Closure / Krajood Grass / THA 3115107-1 タイ/カチュー(水草) かごバッグ キューブ 留め具付き ルイ版

-This basket is woven from a grass called “Krajood” in Thai, which grows naturally around marshy areas.
+This basket is woven from Krajood, a type of grass that grows naturally around marshy areas in Thailand.

 Its distinctive shape, made from a relatively soft material, leaves a lasting impression.

 The makers vary by region.
-In some villages, skilled weavers take the lead and guide others, forming production groups.
-In other cases, families spanning three generations work together.
-In many villages, the baskets are made by small groups of about four to five people.
+In some villages, experienced weavers lead small groups and teach others, while in other areas, families work across three generations.
+Typically, baskets are made in groups of about four or five people.

 For most people, basket weaving is not a full-time occupation.
-It is usually done in between agricultural tasks such as rice farming, and most weavers belong to the older generation.
+It is often done in between farming work such as rice cultivation, and most of the weavers belong to the older generation.

-Although there are still few young weavers, natural-material products like these are gaining renewed attention in Thailand, and more young people are beginning to take an interest in basket making.
+Although there are still few young weavers, natural-material products like these are once again gaining appreciation in Thailand, and more young people are beginning to take an interest in them.

-The glue is thoroughly dried, but in rare cases, people with sensitive skin may experience redness or irritation.
+The glue is thoroughly dried, but in rare cases,

 If you are concerned, consider wearing long sleeves or otherwise avoiding direct skin contact while using the basket.